 In principle, the job of Amp is straightforward.
 Whenever a PyTorch function gets called, Amp checks whether it is whitelist / blacklist / neither.
-If whitelist, cast all arguments to FP16.
-If blacklist, cast all arguments to FP32.
-Finally, if neither, simply ensure all arguments are of the same type (casting to the widest type if not).
+If whitelist, cast all arguments to FP16; if blacklist, cast all arguments to FP32; and if neither, simply ensure all arguments are of the same type (casting to the widest type if not).
 In practice, though, implementing the above policy is not entirely straightforward.

 Capturing function calls